Briansim74/Market-Microstructure-Model-Limit-Order-Book-Simulation/README.md

 - Validate matching logic
 - Prototype order flow scenarios
 - Provide an interpretable version of the engine

-## Motivation
-Modern electronic markets are driven by:
-- Order flow imbalance
-- Queue position effects
-- Liquidity fragmentation
-- Cancellation-driven microstructure noise

-This project was built to better understand how these mechanisms interact and how they impact execution outcomes in a controlled environment.

 ## Tech Stack
 - C++17 (core matching engine)